 Myrmecophilus testaceus (Tawny Ant Cricket)

-Although not listed as threatened, ant crickets are rarely encountered as the spend their life inside the nests of Mymecia spp.
-This is one reson they are rarely recorded because of the aggressive nature of their hosts.
+Although not listed as threatened, ant crickets are rarely encountered as the spend their life inside the nests of ants (Myrmecia spp.)
+This is one reason they are rarely recorded because of the aggressive nature of their hosts.
 They are probably more common than records suggest.
-They are kleptoparasites, stealing food from the ants.
-Size 2 to 4 mm.

 Gallery